google-deepmind/penzai/docs/guides/v2_differences.md

 - The built-in Transformer implementation also supports loading Llama, Mistral, and GPT-NeoX / Pythia models.
   - This implementation is in `penzai.experimental.v2.models.transformer`, and shares the same high-level interface across all transformer variants.

-For Penzai release v0.2.0, we are planning to move the V2 API to penzai.nn, and deprecate the original system.
+For Penzai release v0.2.0, we are planning to move the V2 API to penzai.deprecated.v1.nn, and deprecate the original system.
-(This will be a **breaking change** to `penzai.nn` and Penzai's existing model implementations.)
+(This will be a **breaking change** to `penzai.deprecated.v1.nn` and Penzai's existing model implementations.)

 This document is intended for users who are already familiar with the old v1 API.
 If you haven't used the v1 API at all, you may wish to skip this document and instead read ["How to Think in Penzai (v2 API)"](../notebooks/v2_how_to_think_in_penzai.ipynb), which gives a self-contained introduction to the new system.